thanhphanle/springboot-sample/springboot-mail/README.md

 # springboot-mail
-Spring Boot Mail Service with Velocity and Freemaker
+Spring Boot Mail Service with Velocity and Freemarker